-When elderberry tincture is made using alcohol as it’s base, the shelf life of elderberry tincture is pretty much indefinite.
+When elderberry tincture is made using alcohol as its base, the shelf life of elderberry tincture is pretty much indefinite.
 Many claim alcohol based tinctures remain viable for 5 years.
-We’ve never had any last that long to test the viability quite honestly 🙂
+We’ve never had any last that long to test that theory quite honestly 🤗

-When making your tincture with a glycerin base, the shelf life is greatly reduced to approximately one year as opposed to the alcohol base method.
+When making your tincture with a glycerin base, the shelf life is greatly reduced to approximately one year (or under) as opposed to the alcohol base method.

 Love, Light, & Laughter ~